rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 Copy the binaries directory generated in the build system VM to the /root/ directory on Enterprise VM

-Update the IP addresses for CMS/AAS/SCS/SQVS/KBS services in enterprise_skc.conf
+Update the IP addresses for CMS, AAS, SCS, SQVS and KBS services in enterprise_skc.conf

+Update the Database name, Database username and passwords for AAS and SCS services

-Also update the Intel PCS Server API URL and API Keys in enterprise_skc.conf
+Update the Intel PCS Server API URL and API Keys in enterprise_skc.conf

 ./install_enterprise_skc.sh